fleetdm/fleet/docs/Using-Fleet/FAQ.md

 Yes, fleetd can be run alongside an existing, separately-installed osqueryd.
 If you have an existing osqueryd installed on a given host, you don't have to remove it prior to installing fleetd.
 The osquery instance provided by fleetd uses its own database directory that doesn't interfere with other osquery isntances installed on the host.

-## Can I control how Orbit handles updates?
+## Can I control how fleetd handles updates?

 Yes, auto-updates can be disabled entirely by passing `--disable-updates` as a flag when running `fleetctl package` to generate your installer (easy) or by deploying a modified systemd file to your hosts (more complicated).
 We'd recommend the flag: